wembley00t/stock-analysis/README.md

 ### Updated Code

 A sample of the code updated with this project is below.
+The code updates allow the program to move more efficiently through the set up of the three arrays for output and the use of the arrays as the program loops through total volume, starting price and ending price for each ticker symbol.

 '''
     '1a) Create a ticker Index

     tickerIndex = 0